RAAllen/EventTrackerProject/README.md

 ## Live Web Interaction

-* If you want to interact with the finished program, please visit: http://18.220.178.242:8080/EventTrackerProject.
+* If you want to interact with the finished program, please visit: [Event Tracker](http://18.220.178.242:8080/RESTEventTracker/).
 * See the program specifications below for routes to use.

 ## Program Specifications